List of television shows notable for negative reception: Variety and sketch comedy shows

-The series was cancelled by its network midway through its first airing.
+The series was canceled by its network midway through its first airing.
 Kerry Packer, Australian media magnate and owner of the broadcaster Nine Network, saw the show while out at dinner with friends, and reportedly phoned Nine central control personally, ordering them to "Get that shit off the air!"
 The network complied and immediately replaced it with reruns of Cheers, citing "technical difficulties".
 Packer arrived at the network the next day and again referred to the show as "disgusting and offensive shit".
 The show itself largely consisted of videos involving crude sexual content interspersed with off-color jokes from the show's host, former 2MMM morning host "Uncle" Doug Mulray.
 The show would not be seen in its entirety until 2008, three years after Packer's death.